woman-with-neck-pain

 Then, put your right hand on the right side of your head.
 Push your head towards the right for ten seconds.

-Next, put a hand on the back of your head and push backwards for ten seconds.
+Next, put a hand on the back of your head and push backward for ten seconds.

 Repeat these exercises three times, relaxing between each movement.